Charitable Tax Planning

 The iGiftFund accepts a variety of asset contribution options, and each of these impacts taxes in a unique way:

-- Cash or check: IRS deductions for cash equal 50% of the AGI with a 5-year carryover.
+- Cash or check: IRS deductions for cash equal 60% of the AGI with a 5-year carryover.
+Click here for more information on increases in deductions in 2021 due to the CARES Act.

 - Publicly traded securities (stocks, ETFs, mutual funds): The IRS allows a deduction of up to 30% of the AGI with a 5-year carryover.